Why Shared State Breaks Multi-Agent Systems Past Three Agents

 # route based on pending results ...

-This pattern — outstanding request registry with timeout and escalation — is the agent equivalent of a circuit breaker.
-It replaces "wait indefinitely for an agent that's stuck" with "detect the stuck agent and route to recovery".
-Without it, a single slow or failing agent stalls the entire pipeline with no signal.
+I treat this pattern — outstanding request registry with timeout and escalation — as the agent equivalent of a circuit breaker.
+It replaces "wait indefinitely for an agent that is stuck" with "detect the stuck agent and route to recovery".
+Without it, a single slow or failing agent can stall the pipeline with no clear signal.

 6. Coordination patterns by system size

-The right coordination model depends on the number of agents and how they interact:
+I choose the coordination model based on the number of agents and how they interact:

 2 agents: Direct handoff.
-Agent A runs, writes output to a named field (with a clear reducer), Agent B reads that field.
-No supervisor needed.
+Agent A runs, writes output to a named field with a clear reducer, and Agent B reads that field.
+No supervisor is needed.
 A conditional edge routes from A to B based on A's output status.
-This is the simplest correct design; don't add complexity you don't need.
+This is the simplest correct design I use for this problem shape.
+I avoid adding coordination machinery before I need it.

 3–5 agents: Supervisor with message bus.
-The supervisor routes between agents; agents communicate via the append-only message channel, not via named fields.
-Each agent has an inbox filter; the supervisor ensures the right message reaches the right agent.
-This is where most production multi-agent systems should live.
+The supervisor routes between agents.
+Agents communicate through the append-only message channel, not through named fields.
+Each agent filters its inbox.
+The supervisor decides which message should trigger which agent.
+This is the range where I usually start to prefer explicit routing and durable message history.

 5+ agents or dynamic sets: Hierarchical supervisor.
-A top-level supervisor delegates to sub-supervisors, each of which manages a team of specialized agents.
-The top-level supervisor never talks directly to domain agents — only to sub-supervisors, which route to their agents.
-This adds coordination overhead but makes the system modular: each sub-supervisor can be developed and tested independently.
+A top-level supervisor delegates to sub-supervisors.
+Each sub-supervisor manages a team of specialized agents.
+The top-level supervisor talks to sub-supervisors, not directly to domain agents.
+This adds coordination overhead, but it keeps boundaries clearer.
+Each sub-supervisor can be developed and tested independently.

 The category frame